 IFRS 9 requires financial assets to be classified in Stage 2 when their credit risk has increased significantly since their initial recognition.
 For these assets, a loss allowance needs to be recognized based on their lifetime ECLs.
 FMO considers whether there has been a significant increase in credit risk of an asset by comparing the lifetime probability of default upon initial recognition of the asset against the risk of a default occurring on the asset as at the end of each reporting period.
 Interest revenue for these financial assets is based on the gross amount.
 This assessment is based on either one of the following items:

 The fact that an early warning signal has triggered financial difficulty following a transfer to the watchlist;

-The fact that the financial asset is 30 days past due or more on any material obligation to FMO, including fees and excluding on charge expenses (unless reasonable information and supportable information is available demonstrating that the client can service its debt).
+The fact that the financial asset is 30 days or more past due on any material obligation to FMO, including fees and excluding on-charge expenses (unless reasonable and supportable information is available demonstrating that the customer can service its debt).

 Definition of default - Stage 3 financial assets

 A financial asset is considered in default when any of the following occurs:

 The customer is 90 days or more past due on any material obligation to FMO, including fees (but excluding on-charged expenses);